harshvk25/final-pre-deploy-test-d1e5effc/README.md

 # final-pre-deploy-test

 ## Description
-Automatically generated web application.
+Automatically generated and modified web application.

-**Brief**: Create a BMI calculator that takes weight and height inputs and calculates BMI with category (Underweight, Normal, Overweight, Obese)
+**Original Brief**: Create a BMI calculator that takes weight and height inputs and calculates BMI with category (Underweight, Normal, Overweight, Obese)

+**Modification**: Add a feature to save BMI history in localStorage and display previous calculations

-## Features
+## History
-- Responsive web application
+- **Round 1**: Initial application created
-- Deployed on GitHub Pages
-- AI-generated code

-## Evaluation Criteria
-- document.querySelector('input[type=\"number\"]') !== null
-- document.querySelector('button') !== null
-- document.title.includes('BMI')
-- typeof calculateBMI === 'function'

-## Setup
-This is a static web application.
-No setup required.
+- **Round 2**: Application modified with new features

 ## License
 MIT License